Key Points

 Alternative hypothesis: The practice of meditation reduces depression.

-In this example, the research wants to disprove that there is no relationship between meditation and the reduction of depression and prove that meditation does, in fact, reduce depression.
-The researcher’s goal is to prove their hypothesis through statistical data.
+In this example, the research wants to disprove that there is no relationship between meditation and the reduction of depression and prove that meditation does reduce depression.
+Specifically, the researcher’s goal is to prove their hypothesis through statistical data.

 Null Hypothesis vs. Hypothesis: What’s the Difference?